jeanparpaillon/tuto_devops_slides/slides/pages/dev-versioning.md

 ---

-# Github
+# GitHub

-## Création de dépôt
+## Create a repository

-* Créer un nouveau dépôt sur github
+* Create a new repository on GitHub
-* Cloner le dépôt localement
+* Clone it locally

 ---

-# Github
+# GitHub

-## Gestion des branches
+## Branch management

-* Créer une branche locale
+* Create a local branch
-* Push sur github
+* Push to GitHub

 ---

-# Github
+# GitHub

 ## Pull Requests

-* Créer une pull request à partir de la branche
+* Create a pull request from the branch
-* Merge de la pull request
+* Merge the pull request

 ---

-# Github
+# GitHub

 ## Code Review

-* Commenter une pull request
+* Comment a pull request
-* Répondre aux commentaires
+* Address comments

 ---
 layout: section
 ---

-# Collaboration avec GitHub
+# Collaborating with GitHub

 ---

-# Github collaboration
+# GitHub collaboration

 ## Issues

-* Créer un ticket
+* Create an issue
-* Assigner le ticket
+* Assign the issue
-* Créer une branche pour résoudre le ticket
+* Create a branch to fix the issue

 ---

-# Github collaboration
+# GitHub collaboration

 ## Projects

-* Regrouper plusieurs dépôts
+* Group multiple repositories
-* Tableaux de bords
+* Dashboards
-* Adaptés à différentes méthodologies
+* Adapted to different methodologies

 ---

-# Github collaboration
+# GitHub collaboration

 ## Wikis

-* Un wiki...
+* A wiki…

 ---
 layout: section
 ---

-# Exercices
+# Exercises

 ---

-# Création d'un projet collaboratif
+# Create a collaborative project

 ---

-# Gestion de conflits de fusion
+# Solve merge conflicts